globalw/ragflow/docs/references/faq.md

 ## Usage

-### 1. How to increase the length of RAGFlow responses?
+### 1. How to increase the length of Tessi ai. responses?

 1. Right click the desired dialog to display the **Chat Configuration** window.
 2. Switch to the **Model Setting** tab and adjust the **Max Tokens** slider to get the desired length.